UNDER THE MOUNTAIN

 Once Frank had established himself, he was to send for the rest of his family.
 Like his younger brother Joseph, he was born in Grabowo Koscierskie, west of Tczew, in northwest Prussian-partitioned Poland.
 Judging by the birthplaces of the youngest three siblings, Sikorzyno, Trzepowo, and Lubieszyn, the Uhlenbergs had joined the hundreds of Poles who moved from village to village to find work.

-Frank and fellow fritz reuter passenger, Julianna Mischewski (Johan Myszewski’s oldest daughter, the one who had been mis-named Johanna) married at the Catholic church in New Plymouth in August 1877.
+Frank and fellow fritz reuter passenger, Julianna Mischewski (Johan Myszewski’s oldest daughter, the one mis-named Johanna on the passenger list) married at the Catholic church in New Plymouth in August 1877.
 It is not clear what happened to Julianna when she was first employed out of the Marsland barracks, but she must have kept in contact with her father and siblings in Inglewood.

 Frank’s great-niece, Joan Dickson: “Frank and Julianna had prepared for the new arrivals.
 They had built a new ponga house for themselves a little distant from their original home.
 The old home was now vacated, the ponga walls hung with fresh drapes, the mud floor swept clean, fresh bracken gathered for their beds, slabs of tree trunk cut lengthways to be used for table and seats, and a window fitted.
 The day before their arrival, Franz travelled on horseback to New Plymouth and bought a pane of glass, which he put into the house, the first on the York Road to have a window.”100

-One has to take it for granted that Frank knew when his family was arriving, and met them.
-There is no way that the Uhlenbergs would have known where to go, alone in New Plymouth, never mind get to his farm in the bush.
+One has to take it for granted that Frank knew when his family was arriving, and that he met them.
+There is no way that the Uhlenbergs would have known where to go in New Plymouth, never mind get to his farm in the bush.
 Frank may still not have managed to converse spontaneously in English by then, but he would have been familiar with the town, and he would have known that his family did not have the protection of a group.

 After a night at Marsland Hill, they caught a train carrying ballast towards the railway still being constructed south of Inglewood.
 They sat on planks laid across the trucks as the train made its way through the walls of trees, cleared just wide enough for the track.
-They stopped at what was then the end of the track, at what was then known as the Manganui railway station, and made their way through the supplejacks, lawyer bushes, and logs that then were York Road towards Frank’s ‘farm.’
-101
+They stopped at what was then the end of the track, then known as the Manganui railway station, and made their way along York Road, through the supplejacks, lawyer bushes, and logs, to Frank’s ‘farm.’101

 Julianna Uhlenberg met them and introduced them to their first grandchild and niece, Barbara Franciska, born in June 1878.